 The Population Council holds the rights to mifepristone in the United States.
 The Population Council is an international population control organization founded by John D. Rockerfeller in 1952.
 The Population Council licenses a company called Danco Laboratories to distribute mifepristone in America under the brand name Mifeprex.
 Mifeprex is the only product distributed by Danco Laboratories.

 America did not step blindly into the chemical abortion procedure.
 A small trial in the United States showed the serious ramifications of this procedure.
 (3) Clinical trials were conducted in the U.S. on 2,121 women from September 1994 to September 1995 at 17 abortion facilities.
-The Population Council and the New England Journal of Medicine reported these findings:
+The Population Council and

 You at day 70 of pregnancy